 Our Abpromise guarantee covers the use of ab1772 in the following tested applications.

-Shipped at 4°C. Upon delivery aliquot and store at -20°C or -80°C. Avoid repeated freeze / thaw cycles.
+Shipped at 4°C. Store at +4°C short term (1-2 weeks).
+Upon delivery aliquot.
+Store at -20°C or -80°C. Avoid freeze / thaw cycle.

 Information available upon request.

 All lanes: Anti-Histone H3 (di methyl K9) antibody [mAbcam 1220] - ChIP Grade (ab1220)